Simply LaKita

 Close sideview of plate of dressing topped with gravy.

-Cornbread dressing is the ultimate Southern holiday side dish.
+Cornbread dressing is the ultimate Southern side dish.
 This recipe comes together with homemade cornbread, buttery sautéed vegetables, rubbed sage, and cream of chicken soup for extra richness.
-It's the kind of recipe that feels like home and makes the Thanksgiving table complete.
+It's the kind of recipe that feels like home and makes the dinner table complete.

 Overhead view of finished cornbread dressing in white baking dish on marble surface.